rollingedit/YouTube-Album-Splitter/README.md

 Get split and tagged songs
 ```

-The released `.bat` handles that whole pipeline end to end — dependency setup, download, split, tag, album art, cleanup — and then lets you paste another upload without restarting.
+The released `.bat` handles that whole pipeline end to end dependency setup, download, split, tag, album art, cleanup, and then lets you paste another upload without restarting.
 Any helper scripts it needs are created temporarily by the tool itself.

 Everything happens on your own machine: audio comes in from the link you paste, finished files are written next to the `.bat`, and nothing about your library is uploaded anywhere.
 The whole tool is a single plain-text file you can read before you run it, and it is open source.